MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-app-service-introduction.md

 To protect your Azure App Service plan with Microsoft Defender for App Service, you need:

 - A supported App Service plan associated with dedicated machines.
-Supported plans are listed in [Availability](#availability).

 - Defender for Cloud's enhanced protections enabled on your subscription as described in [Enable enhanced security features](connect-azure-subscription.md).